hawkinsw/medava/README.md

 Next, you will need a Java SDK and Maven to complete this assignment.
 I _highly_ recommend that you use VS Code (whether you are on Windows, macOS or Linux).
 There are instructions for configuring the IDE on those platforms [online](https://code.visualstudio.com/docs/java/java-build).
 If you choose not to use VS Code, there is plenty of documentation for configuring [your](https://docs.oracle.com/en/java/javase/15/install/installation-jdk-macos.html) [environment](https://maven.apache.org/install.html) [online](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html).

 A system development kit (SDK) contains the pieces that you need to develop in a particular toolchain, in this case Java.
 The Java SDK is known as the Java Development Kit (the JDK).
 The JDK gives you the ability to _write_ and _compile_ Java code.
 However, it does _not_ give you the ability to _execute_ Java code.
 The tool(s) needed to execute Java programs are part of toolkits known as Java Runtime Environments (JREs).
 Those tools are "sold separately", as they say.
 What do you think might be the reason why those two groups of tools would be distributed separately?
+Does everyone need the ability to write software in Java?
+Are there more people who will want to run code written in Java than to write code in Java?

 Away we go!

 ## The Situation

 In this mini assignment we are going to write an application that simulates a supply chain.
-We will build the application first to transport medicines between their manufacturer and hospitals and then slowly expand it (through generalization) to support simulations of different types of supply chains.
-The entire application is started and controlled by a `main` function (it's technically a method and we will return to the distinction between methods and functions below) in the `SupplyChain.java` file in the `src` directory.
-Like C and C++ programs, all Java applications start with a so-called `main`.
+We will build an application first to simulate transportation of medicines between their manufacturer, a pharmacy, and hospitals and then slowly expand it (through generalization) to support simulations of different types of supply chains.

+Java applications start in a `main` function (it's technically a method and we will return to the distinction between methods and functions below) in the `SupplyChain.java` file in the `src` directory.[^filepaths] Like C and C++ programs, all Java applications start with a so-called `main`.
 Like the main functions in C and C++ programs, the `main` "function" in Java also has to have a very particular signature:

+[^filepaths]: Yes, it does seem like the (mostly empty) nested directories that, ultimately, contain the `.java` files where we will write our code are useless.
+However, notice the `package` designation at the top of each of the files and see if you can see the correlation between the source code's paths and the _package name_.
+The Java Specification [declares](https://docs.oracle.com/javase/specs/jls/se23/html/jls-7.html#jls-7.6) that having a file-per-public-class is not mandatory, it does say that ["the host system may choose to enforce the restriction"](https://docs.oracle.com/javase/specs/jls/se23/html/jls-7.html#jls-7.6), subject to certain restrictions.
+"In practice, many programmers choose to put each class or interface in its own compilation unit, whether or not it is public or is referred to by code in other compilation units."

 ```Java